utmstack/Documentation/Data Sources/README.md

 - Sources of type `generic`, `wineventlog`, and `linux` are used.
 - Last input is displayed for each source, helping identify inactive sources.

-## Automatic Hostname and IP Address Update
+## Automatic Hostname and Preferred IP Selection

 ### Feature Description
 In UTMStack, **agents** now have the capability to automatically update the **hostname** when the machine name changes.
-Additionally, it is now possible to **update the IP address** directly from the agent's detail screen.
+Additionally, users can **select a preferred IP address** for the agent, which will be used in visualizations and data entries.

 ### How It Works
 1. **Hostname Update**:
    - When the machine's name is changed, the agent automatically detects the change and updates the **hostname** in the host list without manual intervention.
    - This change is immediately reflected in the **sources table**.

-2. **IP Address Update**:
+2. **Preferred IP Selection**:
-   - In the agent detail screen, a list of **IP addresses** associated with the agent is displayed.
+   - In the agent detail screen, a list of **IP addresses** available on the machine is displayed.
-   - To update the monitoring IP:
+   - Users can **select the preferred IP** from the list.
-     - Select the **desired IP** from the list.
+   - The selected IP becomes the **primary IP** used in dashboards and data entries.
-     - The selected IP is automatically updated in the **corresponding host**.
+     - This feature is designed to **prioritize the selected IP** for monitoring purposes without changing the device's actual IP settings.
-     - This ensures the agent continues to be monitored correctly without restarting the service or making additional configurations.
+     - It ensures accurate representation in visualizations and logs.

 <img title="Collectors" alt="Collectors" src="../Images/selectip.png">